Usson, Puy-de-Dome tourism & sightseeing

 To visit close to Usson

-Particular sites of interest nearby include the ruins of the priory at Sauxillanges, and the Chateau de Parentignat, known locally as the Auvergne Versailles.
+Particular sites of interest in this part of the Natural Regional Parc of Livradois-Forez include the ruins of the priory at Sauxillanges, and the Chateau de Parentignat, known locally as the Auvergne Versailles.

-See also the town and roman church at Issoire, a town a few kilometres south-east of Usson.
+You can also visit the town and roman church at Issoire, a town a few kilometres south-east of Usson.

 Tourist classifications for Usson